 Containers are inherently lightweight and ephemeral.
 Their portability and reproducibility help ensure that containerized applications run the same anywhere.
 For all the benefits that containers offer, however, scalability can be an operational challenge.

 Containers are typically used for microservices, with each service running in its own container.
 It’s not unusual for a single containerized app to require managing hundreds or even thousands of containers.
 It’s one thing to manage the deployment and maintenance of 10 containers.
 There’s a lot more complexity involved when there are 1,000 containers to manage.

 That’s why when operating at scale, container orchestration is essential.
 Container orchestration is the automation of various aspects of container deployment and maintenance, so apps can be deployed faster and run reliability at scale.

 There are various orchestration options available, including two popular services from AWS: Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
-While they have numerous similarities, ECS and EKS also have some significant differences.
+While they have numerous similarities, the ECS vs EKS debate also reveals some significant differences.
 Understanding them can help you determine which is better suited to a particular project.